eelopez515/covid-19-tracker/README.md

 ```

 ## Features
-List of features ready and TODOs for future development
 * Shows Circles on Map that represents covid-19 data
 * Shows Data for different countries
 * Shows Graph representing covid-19 data

-To-do list:
+To-do list for future versions:
 * Dark Mode to make the App easier on the eyes in the dark
 * When choosing a country the Map will zoom in on that country